doguilmak/InferenceVision/SECURITY.md

 ## Reporting a Vulnerability

 Thank you for your interest in the security of our project.
-If you believe you have discovered a security vulnerability in the Drone Detection with YOLOv8x, we encourage you to report it to us.
+If you believe you have discovered a security vulnerability in the InferenceVision, we encourage you to report it to us.

 ### Reporting Process